jessehjackman/clinical-trials/README.md

     - Further integration tests / supertest, fake certain invalid db records
     - Unit tests on validation, serialization/xform
 - Circle CI
-- Full text search index (PostgreSQL)
 - Secure the 'query' parameter in PostgreSQL
-- Replace require with import/from per ecma 6
+- Replace require with import/from per ECMA 6
 - Fix an unclosed handle issue with super test
 - Wire in Hapi JS into supertest
 - Add swagger docs to Hapi JS